 - In other words, $h(n) \le h(m) + c(n,m)$ - If the heuristic is consistent then the graph version of A always finds the shortest path to any node when it first finds that node.

 A & IDA

-- A is optimal and optimally efficient, but uses a lot of space. - IDA is also optimal (and not quite optimally efficient) but only uses linear space.
+- A is optimal, but uses exponential space. - IDA is also optimal (and not quite optimally efficient) but only uses linear space.

 The End